 What are my rights if I take time off to care for dependents?

-On 4th April, the government announced that it would extend the Coronavirus Job Retention Scheme mentioned above, to people with childcare responsibilities caused by covid-19 restrictions.
+In April, the government extended the Coronavirus Job Retention Scheme (see above) to people with childcare responsibilities caused by covid-19 restrictions.
 This was great news for parents, but has had to be agreed with your employer, as furlough never has been an automatic right.

 So, what are your automatic rights?
 Well they are set out in the pre existing legislation, Section 57A-57B Employment Rights Act 1996 .
 According to the legislation, in an ’emergency’, you have a right to ‘reasonable’ time off work to care for dependents.
 Your dependents may themselves be unwell, or their usual carers/school/other provider can’t operate because of the covid-19 restraints.